redcode/Z80/README.md

 **Description**
 Performs a non-maskable interrupt.
 **Details**
-This is equivalent to a pulse in the `NMI` line of a real Z80 CPU.
+This is equivalent to a pulse in the `NMI` line of a real Z80.
 **Parameters**
 `object` → A pointer to a `Z80` emulator instance object.
 <br>